For those who live in the Western world, we might suppose that flying is pretty common.

 The vast majority of the world’s population has never set foot on a plane.

 This starts to reveal the serious inequality of aviation.
 The benefits of flying are experienced by a select few – yet the harm is felt by us all.

-Let’s start with taxation.
 By international agreement, aviation fuel is not taxed.
-What was once a method of boosting a fledgling industry is now one reason why airlines can offer rock-bottom prices, and alternative, low-carbon modes of transport such as trains can’t hope to compete.
+This is one reason why airlines can offer rock-bottom prices, and low-carbon modes of transport such as trains can’t hope to compete.

 The ‘free ride’ that airlines enjoy because of this tax exemption adds up to the tune of £7bn per year – enough to slash train fares by 2/3rds if it were invested in rail, according to climate charity Possible.

-Governments depend on taxation to fund the things that the state needs, such as health care and housing.
-If it’s not coming from taxes raised through industry it is coming from us, ordinary tax payers.
-This means that those who choose not to fly, or are unable to fly because of cost or circumstance, are subsidising the flights of the few.
+The principle of taxation is that we all contribute to the benefit of society.
+When it comes to aviation, the benefits are only felt by a small group of people.
+This means that those who choose not to fly, or are unable to fly because of cost or circumstance, are subsidising the flights of a few.
 Those who don’t use luxury travel are paying for others to access it instead.